-Swindles that unscrupulous financial planners use
+Swindles that unscrupulous financial advice planners use against clients.

 The introduction of new financial services regulations in March last year has not deterred some planners from acting outside the law.

 Despite the law now being very clear on the role of financial advisers, the Government’s investments watchdog continues to catch out practitioners set on swindling you.

 Earlier this year, 185 planners working for the big four banks and AMP were found to be "dishonest, illegal, deceptive and/or fraudulent" with customers.

 The Australian Securities and Investments Commission (ASIC) reported in March that between 2009 and 2015, $30 million in compensation had been paid to 1347 customers who lost money because of non-compliant conduct by advisers.

 And just last month, ASIC permanently banned a real estate spruiker who convinced clients to establish self-managed superannuation funds in order to buy property.

 It is likely that ASIC will nab many more financial services practitioners dispensing poor advice as its large investigation of the sector, dubbed the Wealth Management Project, rolls out.